mpuerta004/GnossDeustoOnto/Documentation/README.md

 [**Bibliography**](#bibliography)

 This documentation area includes the following files:
-- `0 - OntologySpecification.pdf`, document including the specification of ROH network on ontologies
+- `0 - OntologySpecification.pdf` - PDF corresponding to the specification of ROH network on ontologies.
+Section 2.1 includes the description of the main entities of ROH and the rationale behind their import or definition from scratch.
-1- OntologyDocumentation.pdf	changed colour codes of some entities that were not correct in ROH re…	2 days ago 2- CoberturaPreguntasCompetencia.pdf	modified PDFs to include headers FEDER	9 days ago 3- Ejecución de preguntas de competencia.md	Revisión evaluación	9 days ago 4- Modelo de multilingüismo.md	Revisión evaluación	9 days ago 5- Método para el control de versiones OWL.md	Revisión evaluación	9 days ago README.md
+- `1- OntologyDocumentation.pdf` - PDF describing in tabular form, every entity modelled in ROH
+- `2- CoberturaPreguntasCompetencia.pdf` - PDF with competence questions which has been assessed against ROH
+- `3- Ejecución de preguntas de competencia.md`	- Markdown document describing how to execute the SPARQL validation questions against ROH
+- `4- Modelo de multilingüismo.md`	- Markdown document explaining how multilinguism is supported in ROH
+- `5- Método para el control de versiones OWL.md` - Markdown explaining how version control is carried out in ROH
+- `README.md` - This very file which included documentation in Markdown of ROH, describing with text and diagrams the relationships among the main entities in ROH

 **<a name="headSection1"></a>1.
 Ontological design**
 ====================================================